leowebguy/animated-header/README.md

 Animated Header
 =========
-A fixed header that will animate its size on scroll.
-The inner elements will also adjust their size with a transition.
+A simple header class switch on scroll.

 ### Usage